Affordable, accessible, lifesaving drugs

-Every day in the developing world, people’s lives are cut short or severely compromised because they don’t have access to the right drugs.
-The medicines may be too costly, or they might not exist at all if a disease affects only people in low-resource settings.
+Every day in the developing world, people’s lives are cut short or severely compromised because they don’t have access to safe and effective medicines.
+The right drugs may be too costly, or they might not exist at all if a disease affects only people in low-resource settings.

 Photo: PATH/Eric Becker.